LordFoom/rutudu/README.md

 You can cross-out and and uncross-out.
 Move items up and down - sibling-list and hierarchy.

 Will auto open a new list with today's date, creating if necessary, if started with no arguments.
-Otherwise will open/create passed in list name.
+Otherwise, will open/create passed in list name.

 There is no undo.
 Sweaty palms but steady hands, my friend.